ga4gh-beacon/beacon-v2/docs/beacon-flavours.md

 a privacy-protecting[^1] Boolean Beacon still may offer more query features - and therefore better usability - compared to the first Beacon concept implementations.

+!!!
+Important "Technical Notes"

 	For detailed information about the technical implementation of the different logical scopes please see the [Framework](framework.md) documentation.

 ## Aggregate Response Beacons - Boolean and Count